Skip to main content

 Summary

-If your rental home has been sold or is going to be sold, it doesn’t necessarily mean that you must move out.
-The landlord can ask you to leave, but there are rules they must follow.
-If you are told the home is being sold and you want to leave, there are rules that you must follow, to prevent ‘breaking’ your lease and paying costs.
+If you are told your home is being sold and you want to leave, there are rules you must follow to avoid ‘breaking’ your lease and paying costs.
 If you do stay once the home is sold, your lease continues at the same rent and with the same bond, but the new owner becomes your landlord.

 What is a private rental?